What is ESP, and ESC on a car?

-So ESP (Electronic Stability Programme) is variously known as ESC (Electronic Stability Control), VSC (Vehicle Stability Control), VSA (Vehicle Stability Assist) or DSC (Dynamic Stability Control).
-Some carmakers use their own in-house ‘brands’ to promote ESP too, so you might come across Volvo’s DSTC (Dynamic Stability and Traction Control) or Porsche’s PSM (Porsche Stability Management), for example.
-So now we’ve cleared that up, let’s take a look at how ESP works.
+You might hear ESP (Electronic Stability Program) also referred to as ESC (Electronic Stability Control), VSC (Vehicle Stability Control), VSA (Vehicle Stability Assist) or DSC (Dynamic Stability Control).
+Some manufacturers even refer to these systems with their own branding, such as Volvo’s DSTC (Dynamic Stability and Traction Control) or Porsche’s PSM (Porsche Stability Management).
+Now you know what these acronyms stand for, here’s how the safety technology works.

 Adding a third dimension to ABS and Traction Control

-Before you can have ESP, first you need ABS (Antilock Braking System) and TCS (Traction Control System).
+ESP works with other preventative safety systems such as ABS (Anti-lock Braking System) and TCS (Traction Control System).
 In their simplest form, these two systems work to keep the car under control when slowing down (ABS) or accelerating (TC), automatically controlling the brakes (and throttle in the case of traction control) to stop the wheels either locking up or spinning.
 Usually these systems are most effective when the car is travelling in a straight line, or longitudinally.

-ESP adds an extra dimension, as it intervenes in the lateral plane, working to correct unwanted sideways motion that could otherwise result in serious understeer or oversteer to keep the car steering on your chosen line through a corner.
-At least up to a point, as statistics suggest ESP can only avert 80 percent of skidding incidents, although with skidding involved in 40 percent of fatalities on the road, it’s easy to see why ESP so improves outcomes.
+ESP adds an extra dimension, as it intervenes laterally, working to correct unwanted sideways motion that could otherwise result in serious understeer or oversteer to keep the car steering on your chosen line through a corner.
+At least up to a point, as statistics suggest ESP can only avert 80 percent of skidding incidents - although with skidding involved in 40 percent of fatalities on the road, it’s easy to see why ESP radically improves outcomes.
 Even so, it’s worth keeping Scotty of the USS Enterprise’s words in mind: ‘Ye cannae change the laws of physics!’